-For the period from July 1, 2020 (commencement of operations) to October 31, 2020 (in thousands of Canadian dollars)
+For the year ended October 31, 2021 (in thousands of Canadian dollars)

 Cash in bank

 Cash in bank represents cash balances at Canadian Schedule I banks.

 Financial liabilities

 Financial liabilities are measured at amortized cost using the effective interest method.
 They include accounts payable to members; accounts payable to the FARM and UAFs; other accounts payable; and funds provided by members.
 Gains and losses are reported in the statement of operations in the period in which the liability is derecognized.